Buddhas of Bamiyan: Taliban incursions (1998–2001)

+Destruction by the Islamic Emirate

+Decision to destroy

+On 1 March 2001, the Taliban announced that all statues depicting humans in Afghanistan would be destroyed.
+Work to destroy the Buddhas began the next day, on 2 March, and continued for several weeks.

-On 6 March 2001, The Times quoted Omar as stating:
+On 6 March 2001, British newspaper The Times quoted Omar as stating "Muslims should be proud of smashing idols.
+It has given praise to Allah that we have destroyed them."

-In an interview, Omar provided an ostensible explanation for his order to destroy the statues:

 During a 13 March interview for Japan's Mainichi Shimbun, Afghan Foreign Minister Wakil Ahmad Mutawakel stated that the destruction was anything but a retaliation against the international community for economic sanctions: "We are destroying the statues in accordance with Islamic law and it is purely a religious issue."
 A statement issued by the ministry of religious affairs of the Taliban regime justified the destruction as being in accordance with Islamic law.

-On 18 March 2001, The New York Times reported that a Taliban envoy said the Islamic government made its decision in a rage after a foreign delegation offered money to preserve the ancient works.
-The report also added, however, that other reports "have said the religious leaders were debating the move for months, and ultimately decided that the statues were idolatrous and should be obliterated".

-Then Taliban ambassador-at-large Sayed Rahmatullah Hashemi said that the destruction of the statues was carried out by the Head Council of Scholars after a Swedish monuments expert proposed to restore the statues' heads.
+Later, on 18 March 2001, then Taliban ambassador-at-large Sayed Rahmatullah Hashemi said that the destruction of the statues was carried out by the Head Council of Scholars after a Swedish monuments expert proposed to restore the statues' heads.
 Rahmatullah Hashemi is reported as saying: "When the Afghan head council asked them to provide the money to feed the children instead of fixing the statues, they refused and said, 'No, the money is just for the statues, not for the children'.
 Herein, they made the decision to destroy the statues"; however, he did not comment on the claim that a foreign museum offered to "buy the Buddhist statues, the money from which could have been used to feed children".
 Rahmatullah Hashemi added: "If we had wanted to destroy those statues, we could have done it three years ago," referring to the start of U.S. sanctions.
 "In our religion, if anything is harmless, we just leave it.
 If money is going to statues while children are dying of malnutrition next door, then that makes it harmful, and we destroy it."
+Hashemi denied any religious grounds in the justification of the statues' destruction.